For 2014, SBI is scheduled from May 27 - July 31, with no classes July 3 - 4, in observance of Independence Day.

 Students have the opportunity to enhance their SBI experience by living on Villanova’s campus.
 This residential component expands the learning environment beyond the walls of the classroom and facilitates group discussions and team projects.
 Please contact the Office of Residence Life to learn more about housing options.
 Villanova has also earned recognition for the quality and variety of its campus dining options.
 While living on campus is encouraged, it is not mandatory.
 Students are free to make their own arrangements for housing and meals.
 The cost of room and board (meals) for SBI '14 is $2,820.
 The meal plan includes 19 meals/week and $50 in points for the 10-week period.

-The SBI application can be completed online or downloaded and mailed with the applicant's transcript, essay, and resume.
+The SBI application can be completed online.
+The applicant's transcript, essay, and resume should be emailed to email@example.com.
 SBI employs rolling admissions, so applicants will have acceptance status shortly after the complete application package is received (beginning in mid-January).
-Enrollment is limited so applying early is strongly encouraged.

 Interested students must be in good academic standing at his/her home institution and have successfully completed, or be in the process of completing, freshman year (generally 30 credits).
 While there is not a minimum GPA requirement for admission, a holistic review of credentials is conducted, and students must demonstrate a strong academic history in order to be considered for the program.

-Application decisions will be sent to students via email and hard copy notification—to permanent addresses—typically within two weeks of submitting all requested application materials.
+Application decisions will be sent to students via email typically within two weeks of submitting all requested application materials.

 Villanova students who successfully complete SBI earn a business minor.
 Students from other universities earn an SBI certificate.
 In both cases, the SBI experience will broaden skill sets, strengthen academic foundations, build professional confidence, improve problem solving and decision making skills, and serve as an impressive credential on resumes.